 - Clumsiness and lack of coordination

 - Problems controlling the bladder, with urgency to urinate or difficulty emptying the bladder

 - Orthostatic hypotension, where blood pressure drops when standing up from a sitting or lying position

-The parkinson type - Here, the main features of disease are those that resemble the symptoms seen in Parkinson’s disease such as slowed movement, stiffness, tremor, poor coordination, problems with balance and autonomic nervous system dysfunction.
+The main features of the Parkinson type of MSA include those that resemble the symptoms seen in Parkinson’s disease such as slowed movement, stiffness, tremor, poor coordination, problems with balance, and autonomic nervous system dysfunction.

-The cerebellar type - Cerebellar refers to the cerebellum, the brain area involved in coordination.
-The primary symptoms of this type are ataxia, abnormal speech or quivering voice, difficulty swallowing and abnormal eye movements.
+The cerebellar type of MSA indicates that the cerebellum is involved, which is a brain structure that is involved in coordination.
+The primary symptoms of this type include ataxia, abnormal speech or quivering voice, difficulty swallowing, and abnormal eye movements.